|Updated: 1 Sep 2019|

 If that is how 42 is supposed to be played, then the leadership should address “creativity” and cultural variations as fair play and define the various practices in the written rules.
 If not, then each partnership is up to its own devices in how to “outfox” their opponents.
 It needs to be said; otherwise, the traditional players will compete following their personal, now obsolete, sense of fair play and risk being disadvantaged by a minority of “creative” and some cultural unwitting opponents.

 The card game Bridge overcame these problems by addressing them early on: private conventions/indications had to be shared with the opposition teams.
-Sure, that complicates the game, but fair play is accommodated, and the playing field is levelled; otherwise, it is a goat-roping contest without adequate fair play guidelines.
+Sure, that complicates the game, but fair play is accommodated, and the playing field is levelled; otherwise, it is a uneven playing field with inadequate fair play guidelines.

-Of course, there will always be witting partnerships who “bend” the rules, and they will be challenged when exposed, subject to the judgement of tournament officials.
+Of course, there will always be partnerships that exploit lack of adequate definition in diversified rules, and they could be challenged when exposed, subject to the judgement of tournament officials.